Vimux/Mainroad/README.md

   email = "example@example.com"
 ```

 A good idea is not to copy all these settings without understanding how it works.
+Use only those parameters that you
+need.

 For more information about all available standard configuration settings, please read
 [All Hugo Configuration Settings](https://gohugo.io/getting-started/configuration/#all-configuration-settings).